cilium/cilium/Documentation/community/governance/commit_access.rst

     Committer *[candidate]* has been inactive for *[duration]*. *[He/she]* *[stated no commit access is required/failed to respond]* to the formal proposal to remove access on *[date]*.
-Commit access has now been removed.
+Commit access has now been removed and *[she/he]* is being removed from the CNCF's list of Cilium maintainers.

 Proposal to Revoke Commit Access for Detrimental Behavior
 ---------------------------------------------------------